Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 `moka objects show` command.

 The state of the Hotmoka nodes of the testnet is now as in Figure @fig:state3.
-As that figure shows, a dependency has been created, automatically, from `io-takamaka-code-examples-family-@takamaka_version.jar` to
+As that figure shows, a dependency has been created, automatically, from `io-hotmoka-tutorial-examples-family-@hotmoka_version.jar` to
 `io-takamaka-code-@takamaka_version.jar`.
 This is because all Takamaka code will use the run-time classes of the Takamaka language, hence the `moka jars install` command adds them, by default.
 Note that a dependency must already be installed in the node before it can be used as dependency of other jars.